Skip to article frontmatterSkip to article content

 ω=Aijdxidxj=12Aijdxidxj.\omega = A_{ij}\, dx^i \otimes dx^j = {1\over2} A_{ij}\, dx^i \wedge dx^j\,.

-We differentiate the tensor:
+Differentiate the tensor:

 We used the fact that the basis is antisymmetric, so only the antisymmetric part of the derivative survives.
 The basis becomes antisymmetric due to the incorporation of the dxkdx^k base via the wedge product, otherwise the derivative is not fully antisymmetric.